paint-swap-finance/nft-server/README.md

 ```

 # Dependencies
-We use [TypeORM](https://github.com/typeorm/typeorm)for interacting with the database
+We use [TypeORM](https://github.com/typeorm/typeorm) for interacting with the database